justinhuynh/space-tacos/README.md

 [`append()` documentation](http://api.jquery.com/append/)

 ## Event Handling
+Event handling is a process where we use JavaScript to "listen" for some interaction with an element, and then usually execute some corresponding action when that interaction takes place.

 jQuery makes event handling super easy.
 We can attach a listener to any jQuery object and then execute some action when the event takes place.

 ### Click Listening